Yann39/ccteam-flutter/README.md

 ## Misc

-PHP API, uses PDO

 The application is connected to an external MariaDB database via REST web services.

-Passwords are hashed using PHP default hashing algorithm (which uses bcrypt as I'm using PHP 7).

 Only user e-mail is kept in shared preferences